-Corporate Responsibility is at the foundation of who we are and what we do

-We believe that acting responsibly is strategic to the long-term sustainability and success of our business, our stakeholders, and the environment
+Regency's values, including the critical importance that we place on corporate responsibility, are the foundation of who we are and what we do.
+We believe that acting responsibly is strategic to the long-term sustainability of our business, our stakeholders, and the environment.